T0mLam/t0mlam.github.io/_posts/2024-08-31-advice-and-insights-for-the-warwick-ifp-cs-pathway.md

 # Key Takeaways

 - __Be proactive:__ Always start your assignment or revision early, begin planning your assignment as soon as it is release.
+Be the one who set up a group chat, invite discussion or even allocate tasks in a group project (if no one else steps up 🥺).

 - __Perception >= Ability:__ Leave a good impression on your teachers as they will be grading your assignments and giving your predicted grades.
 Attend as many lessons as your can and sit in the front rows during lectures.
 It does not matter that you are not the best at maths or coding (~~just like me~~ 😔), I am sure you will get the grades you desired if you work hard and can display to the markers that you put a lot of effort into your work.